 7 Mistakes to Avoid When Launching Your Company

 I started my first business when I was 29 years old, and I just launched a marketing agency.
-As a serial entrepreneur, I’ve made a lot of mistakes with my own companies, and learned from them, and from working with multiple startups in the past ten years.
+As a serial entrepreneur, I’ve made a lot of mistakes with my own companies.
+Good news is that I’ve learned from them, and from working with multiple startups in the past ten years.